webGL-projects/basic-project/basic-scene/exercise/46-environment-and-staging-with-r3f/README.md

  the ground is considered to be at the 0 elevation of the scene this means that, in theory our project are inside the ground

  fix it by moving them up a little with their position-y attribute

+## Stage
+it has minimal configuration

+it will set environment map, shadows, two directional lights and center the scene

+we can change the directional lights preset ('rembrandt', 'portrait', 'upfront', 'soft')